unit-finance/unit-ruby-sdk/README.md

 ## Usage

- Bellow are a few examples of the Ruby SDK application.
-For full documentation of the Unit API please refer to the full documentation at https://docs.unit.co/
+Bellow are a few usage examples of Unit's Ruby SDK.
+For full documentation of Unit's API please refer to the full documentation at https://docs.unit.co/

 ### Creating a Business Application